 Dr. Eve Aird earned her Ph.D. in Curriculum, Instruction and Administration with a minor in Higher Education from Boston College in 2001 where she was a Fulbright Scholar.
-Currently, she is the President of Sacred Heart College (a Roman Catholic secondary school and junior college) in San Ignacio, Cayo.
-Before joining SHC, she spent 18 years working in higher education, specifically in teacher education and quality assurance in Belize at the University of Belize (Belize's national university) and at Galen University, a relatively new, private university.
-She is the Chair of the Association of Tertiary level Institutions in Belize (ATLIB) and the Co-chair of the Consortium of Belize Education for Cooperation (COBEC), a consortium of Belizean and US universities and community colleges working for the improvement of educaiton in Belize.
-She is also a member of the Belize Board of teacher Education (BBTE).
-Dr. Aird researches quality assurance issues in higher education in developing countries, and, as the Chair of ATLIB, is working with other partners in Belizean Higher Education to develop a National Higher Education Policy and higher education in general within Belize.
+Currently, she is the Provost of Galen University, a small private university in Belize.
+This is not her first appointment at Galen – she worked there between 2003 and 2008 as an Assistant Professor (English and Education) and Quality Assurance Officer.
+Dr. Aird has spent over 25 years working in higher education in Belize, specifically in teacher education and quality assurance in Belize at the University of Belize (Belize's national university) and at Galen University.
+She served 3 terms as the Chair of the Association of Tertiary Level Institutions in Belize (ATLIB) and two as the Co-chair of the Consortium of Belize Education for Cooperation (COBEC), a consortium of Belizean and US universities and community colleges working for the improvement of education in Belize.
+She also served three terms on the Belize Board of teacher Education (BBTE) with one term as the Vice Chair of that Board.
+Dr. Aird researches quality assurance issues in higher education in developing countries, and, as a member of ATLIB, advocates strongly to develop a National Higher Education Policy that addresses sustainable financing and national development priorities.
 She has presented on these themes locally and internationally.

 Roberta Malee Bassett is a senior education specialist working in the World Bank’s Global Practice in Education, where she provides technical expertise for projects related to higher education reform initiatives around the world, with a particular focus on such initiatives in the new EU member states, Russian Federation, and countries of the Western Balkans.
 Prior to joining the World Bank in 2009, Roberta served as lecturer in higher education management and policy at the Centre for Higher Education Management and Policy at the University of Southampton, UK.
 During her studies at Boston College, Roberta was a research fellow in the Centre for International Higher education and served as the Managing Editor of Educational Policy (2004-2005) and The Review of Higher Education (2000-2004).
 She was Assistant Dean and Director of Summer Session at Stanford University from 1995-2000.
 Roberta is the author/editor of numerous articles, reports, and books on topics related to international higher education including The WTO and the University: Globalization, GATS, and American Higher Education (Routledge 2006); International Organizations and Higher Education Policy: Thinking Globally, Acting Locally? (co-editor with Alma Maldonado-Maldonado, Taylor and Francis, 2009) and The Forefront of International Higher Education: A Festschrift in Honor of Philip G. Altbach (co-editor with Alma Maldonado-Maldonado, Routledge, 2014).
 She received her Ph.D. in higher education from Boston College in 2005 and is also an alumna of Columbia University (B.A.) and Stanford University (M.A).